Ho Chong

 Ho Chong (8 April 1896 – 18 September 1988) was a South Korean politician and Korean independence activist who served as the prime minister of South Korea during the country's Second Republic.
 He also served as the acting president of South Korea in 1960 following the April Revolution that overthrew the First Republic.
 Ho was known by his art name Uyang.

 Early life and education

 Ho Chong was born in Busan, South Gyeongsang Province.
-His father, Ho Mun-il, was a wealthy merchant.
+His father, Ho Mun-il, was a wealthy merchant (yangban).
 He attended Choryangsa Elementary School in Busan and later moved to Seoul to attend Bosung High School (now Korea University High School).
 He graduated from Bosung College (now Korea University) with a degree in commerce.
 Ho also studied at Wusong Maritime School in Shanghai, China, Nanjing Navigation University in China, and the University of London's School of Navigation in the United Kingdom.

 Independence movement

 In 1919, Ho participated in the March 1st Movement for Korean independence.
 Following this, he went into political exile, where he assisted Syngman Rhee.
 From 1922 to 1936, Ho was involved in Korean resistance movements against Japanese colonial rule.
 He served as a member of the Provisional Government of the Republic of Korea and worked in its US diplomatic office.

 While in the United States, Ho was active in the Korean-American community.
 He served as president of the Korean Students Association in New York and as the head of the Korean Residents Association in North America.
 In 1923, he became the president of the Korean-American newspaper "Samil Shinbo".